yamisagi/react-redux-dive/NOTES.md

 // connect is a method which is used to connect the Redux with Class-based Components.
 And it takes two arguments.

-//First one is mapStateToProps and second one is mapDispatchToProps.
+// First one is mapStateToProps and second one is mapDispatchToProps.

 // So first one is used to get the state from the store.
 And second one is used to dispatch an action to the reducer.